rune/rune/docs/docs/advanced/real-time-games.md

 # Real-Time Games

-Rune synchronizes clocks across clients + server to easily add time-based game logic.
-You can get the synchronized time using `Rune.gameTime()` and make fast-paced games with an `update()` loop running many times pr. second.
+Dusk synchronizes clocks across clients + server to easily add time-based game logic.
+You can get the synchronized time using `Dusk.gameTime()` and make fast-paced games with an `update()` loop running many times pr. second.

 ## Game Time {#game-time}

-You can use `Rune.gameTime()` inside your game, which returns the milliseconds that have passed since the start of the game.
-By default, Rune provides time precision of a second, which should work well for most casual game purposes.
+You can use `Dusk.gameTime()` inside your game, which returns the milliseconds that have passed since the start of the game.
+By default, Dusk provides time precision of a second, which should work well for most casual game purposes.

 For instance, this could be used to track how long it took for user to make a guess: